 what we do.

 What’s more refreshing than a leisurely stroll through a farmer's market?
-Every Saturday, starting the first weekend in August and ending the first weekend in October, local and regional vendors line 15th Street in downtown Cheyenne (between Pioneer Ave. and O’Neil Ave.) to sell their produce, honey, jams, meat, bakery items and so much more.
+Every Saturday, beginning in August and ending in October, local and regional vendors will fill the B Lot parking area at Frontier Park in Cheyenne (off of 8th Avenue) to sell their produce, honey, jams, meat, bakery and specialty items, and so much more.
 Join us this Saturday!